tidwall/hashmap.c/README.md

-hashmap_set      # insert or replace an existing item and return the previous hashmap_get      # get an existing item hashmap_delete   # delete and return an item hashmap_clear    # clear the hash map
+hashmap_set      # insert or replace an existing item and return the previous hashmap_get      # get an existing item hashmap_delete   # delete and return an item hashmap_unset    # make the item a tombstone and return it hashmap_clear    # clear the hash map
 ```